• Skip to primary navigation

 viii.
 PureKitchen uses Purebond Plywood for the boxes.
 They made a door style with plywood and solid wood (not MDF).
 They offer MDF made with MDI glues instead of formaldehyde.
 The paint is Sherwin Williams Chem Aqua Plus.
 The glue is a PVA type (which is good).

-• Here is a post on which companies make solid wood vanities.
+- PS: Here is a post on companies that make solid wood vanities.
+And here is a company making solid wood closets.

 4. Fully Custom-Made Cabinets